 The native range of muskellunge in West Virginia is confined to the Ohio River drainage.
 Muskellunge in the Tennessee and Cumberland Rivers is among the southernmost in the US.

 In Canada, the muskellunge’s original range is limited to the provinces of Ontario and Quebec.
 In Quebec, you can find muskellunge in the Saint Lawrence River and southern Quebec.
-You can find muskellunge in the Great Lakes, in Ontario.
+In Ontario, you can find muskellunge in Rice Lake (source: https://fishingricelake.com/).

 There have been some occurrences of muskellunge in the Winnipeg River in the eastern part of Manitoba.